projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

 1. All SR-IOV PF devices are managed by the Service VM.

-2. Currently, the SR-IOV PF cannot passthrough to the User VM.
+2. The SR-IOV PF cannot passthrough to the User VM.

 3. All VFs can passthrough to the User VM, but we do not recommend a passthrough to high privilege VMs because the PF device may impact